Drugged Out Daily Grind

 drugged out occupations, perceptions vs reality

 Reality doesn’t always match perception.
-When asked which occupations they believed had a high number of people using drugs, our respondents ranked the food and beverages industry first by far, at 22 percent.
+When asked which occupations they believed had a high number of people using drugs, our respondents ranked the food and beverages industry first by far, at 22%.
 They also suspected drug use among those in the entertainment and leisure industry and the construction and machinery sector.

 Making Time for Drugs at Work